chucknado/mimeo/README.md

 This application uses the Zendesk API.
 See [Help Center API](https://developer.zendesk.com/rest_api/docs/help_center/introduction) on the Zendesk developer website.

-## Limitations, or "improvement opportunities""
+## Limitations, or "opportunities for improvements"

 The tool has the following limitations.
 Feel free to clone the project and build your own solutions to them.